Yrds/cppaper/README.md

 ### Hooks

 Hooks are special functions called by `cppaper` on certain moment of the flow.
 For now there is only one.

+#### `before_template`

+This hook run before cppaper generates content based on templates.
+In this hook you can manipulate json data and markdown html or other pages attributes to change template results.

 #### `before_output`